navcoin/navcoin-org/content/notices/2018-08-18-npip004-static-block-reward.en.md

 The short version is that PoS v3 includes cold staking capability and a fixed block reward.

 We have already presented cold staking in NPIP002 and it has received unanimous support from the community.
-This is scheduled to be deployed after the Community Fund claims mechanism goes live and brings NavCoin half way to being compliant with PoS v3.
+This is scheduled to be deployed after the Community Fund claims mechanism goes live and brings Navcoin half way to being compliant with PoS v3.

 This brings us to the second part of the PoS v3 spec, a fixed block reward.